 Take your child to the dentist when they’re as young as possible and at least once by the time they’re two.
 This is so they become familiar with the environment and get to know the dentist.
 The dentist can help to prevent decay and identify any health problems at an early stage.
 Just opening up the child’s mouth for the dentist to take a look is useful practice for when they could benefit from future preventive care.

 When you visit the dentist, be positive about it and make the trip fun.
-This will stop your child worrying about future visits.
+This will stop your child from worrying about future visits.